pangealab/artemis/_includes/pages/install_sn_devops_change.md

 ### Install ServiceNow DevOps Change Velocity

 ServiceNow DevOps Change Velocity helps Cloud Native Teams define Change Approval policies for *code* changes and preventing high risk changes to deployment environments.
 Leverage your toolchain data in approvals to completely automate the change approval process.
+Installation is as follows:

 1. Login to your NOW Instance as Administrator